 The Princeton Buddhist Meditation Group, under the guidance of Anam Thubten, provides opportunities for practice, contemplation, and study of the Buddhadharma—the fundamental truth of our experience, as taught by Shakyamuni Buddha more than 2500 years ago.

-NOW AVAILABLE: April's schedule of PBMG sittings and events.
+NOW AVAILABLE: September's schedule of PBMG sittings and events.

 SUNDAY SESSIONS: We meet from 12:30 to 2:00 every Sunday afternoon for contemplation and meditation with Ani Trime.

 NEXT INTRO TO MEDITATION: We offer introductory sessions on the second Sunday of each month.
 Drop by on Sunday, September 14 at 11:15 a.m. for an introduction to meditation in the Tibetan Buddhist tradition—no fee, no registration.
 E-mail email@example.com with any questions.

 THURSDAY EVENINGS at 7:30: On Thursday evenings, we meet from 7:30 to 9:00, with sitting for the first half-hour, followed by discussion.
 This month we will be studying the Four Dharmas of Gampopa, a traditional Tibetan teaching whose four lines we recite at the beginning of each practice session.
 See our calendar (PDF) for details.